SAP/spartacus-docs/_pages/dev/components/shared-components/pagination.md

 Each navigation option in the pagination component is rendered as an anchor link with a specific CSS selector (class), as follows:

--   `a.start`
+- a.start
--   `a.previous`
+- a.previous
--   `a.first`
+- a.first
--   `a.gap`
+- a.gap
--   `a.page`
+- a.page
--   `a.page.current`
+- a.page.current
--   `a.last`
+- a.last
--   `a.next`
+- a.next
--   `a.end`
+- a.end

 ### Hiding Navigation in a Specific Instance of the Navigation Component

-The pagination component is highly configurable as shown in the previous section.
-Those configuration options are however globally applied to all instances of the pagination component.
-If you need to hide navigation options for specific instances, you can apply CSS rules to hide navigation options.
+Although the pagination component is very flexible, the configuration options that have been described so far are applied globally to all instances of the pagination component.
+If you need to hide navigation options for a specific instance, you can apply CSS rules to hide the navigation options for that instance.

-The code snippet below shows a global configuration for the pagination with a first and last page and a gap with dots in between.
-The CSS snippet below however shows how these options are suppressed for the storefinder search results.
+The following example shows a global configuration for the pagination, with a first page, a last page, and a gap with dots in between:

 ```typescript
 ConfigModule.withConfig({